The 2023 Give Wildlife a Chance Poster Contest winners have been announced.

 Contest Rules: Start with a Local Contest at Your School

-While following the Poster Contest Rules and Guidelines, instruct your students to design their own artwork based on this year’s contest theme: Wildlife Tales: True or False?
+While following the Poster Contest Rules and Guidelines, instruct your students to design their own artwork based on this year’s contest theme: Colors of the Wild: Blend in or Stand Out?
 Artwork should depict at least one identifiable animal and/or plant native to Georgia.
 Include a description on the Poster Contest Entry Form, thereby demonstrating that the student understands their subject.
 Then arrange for a local competition of their artwork at your school or within your group (i.e., homeschool group, after-school camp, scout troop, etc.).
 School or group judges will select first-, second- and third-place winners (award ribbons and Give Wildlife a Chance certificates are available—refer to Contest Awards section for details).

 Supporting Activities